kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 - When the deploy of Kyma fails, the global post-jobs should not run
 - When the deploy of a component fails, the component-based post-jobs should not run
 - Jobs should run async to each other
-- CancelContext should be propagated to give deevelopers opportunity to cancel deploy
+- CancelContext should be propagated to give developers the opportunity to cancel deploy

 - This mechanism supports jobs for two different use cases: The __component-based__ jobs and the __global/component-independent__ jobs